 ATN (ATTENTION) - A signal driven by an initiator to indicate the Attention condition.
-It is used to request to send a message out to the target.
-See paragraph 12.2.1.

-RST (RESET) - An "OR-tied" signal that indicates the Reset .. condition.
+RST (RESET) - An "OR-tied" signal that indicates the Reset condition.

 DB(7-0,P) (DATA BUS).
 Eight data bit signals, plus a parity bit signal form a Data Bus.
 DB(7) is the most significant bit and has the highest priority during the Arbitration phase.
 Bit number significance, and priority decrease downward to DB(0).
 A data bit is defined as one when the signal is asserted and is defined as zero when the signal is negated.